DCAN-Labs/cifti-connectivity/README.md

 ### 8/23/2019
 - Fixed a bug where the wrapper would not run unless connectivity matrix list `.conc` file already exited, even though the wrapper includes the functionality to make that list.

+### 11/1/2019
+- Fixed a bug where `cifti_conn_matrix` would treat two different files with the same name in different folders as if they were the same file, skipping over one.
+Also, updated README to reflect that --remove_outliers, --additional_mask, and --make_conn_conc were added.

 ## Feature Requests
  - https://trello.com/b/hQkyYits/robo-science